 Fortunately, you can easily generate critical CSS for your website.
 By installing a plugin like Jetpack Boost, you’ll be able to extract all the necessary CSS for displaying above-the-fold content.
 This can be key to making your website appear faster and more user-friendly.

-In this post, we’ll explain critical CSS and why you should consider generating it for your website.
+In this guide, we’ll explain critical CSS and why you should consider generating it for your website.
 Then, we’ll show you two different ways to do this in WordPress.

 Did you know that you can view and restore your site from anywhere with the Jetpack mobile app?